 After you have set up your work area and are waiting to start, cover your equipment with clean towels.
 This keeps your area looking neat.
 Keep your area neat by cleaning up after yourself.
-To make cleanup easier, you are strongly encouraged to cover your work area with wax paper or parchment paper.
+Contestants are expected to cover their work area with wax paper or parchment paper.
 The use of towels and counter cover (wax or parchment paper) promote food safety in contest settings.
 Use the clean towels to cover your work area anytime you leave.